smalagon15/fullstack_example/README.md

 ## example_api

 This is a python api runing in a python:3.8 docker container.
 We leverage uvicorn for development, which enables hot reloading.
+If you would like to test the api endpoints got to http://localhost:8000/docs to have a swaggar interface.

 # Development & Deployment